NTS Enabled Across Our Entire Pool Secured

 A Now Secured NTP Infrastructure

-Following nearly 20 years of contribution to the NTP pool,
+Following over 20 years of contribution to the NTP pool,

 NTS (Network Time Security) is now active across our entire pool.